sepse/Noise-Pollution-Prishtina/README.md

 [Sensor Channel](https://thingspeak.com/channels/1922620)

-The microphone sensor was placed in an urban residential and commercial location in the heart of Prishtina.
+The microphone sensor was placed in an urban residential and commercial location in the heart of Prishtina, at the intersection of "Bill Clinton" and "Bob Dole" streets.

 ![noisemap](https://github.com/sepse/Noise-Pollution-Prishtina/blob/main/Graphics/noisemap.png)

-We will download the data from the platform and take a closer look using data science methodology, to see if we can get a better understanding.
+After downloading the data from the platform we will take a closer look using data science methodology, to see if we can get a better understanding.

 ### What is Noise?
 But before we begin processing any data, we should understand what exactly is noise.